 Spring cleaning the garden

 It’s time to be ruthless.
-Nothing should be in your outdoor area other than the furniture you wish to keep – say goodbye to the questionable plastic patio table and chairs, au revoir to the dusty broken parasols, and sayonara to old swings and seesaws.
+Nothing should be in your outdoor area other than the furniture you wish to keep – say goodbye to the questionable plastic patio table and chairs, au revoir to the dusty broken parasols, and sayonara to old swings and seesaws in summer houses.

 If you have a shed, be sure to get your hands dirty on this too.
 The shed should be used as a functional space to store the garden essentials – lawnmower, trimmer, spare pots, compost and the odd bike – not another space to stuff the items you haven’t had time to sort through!
 We’ve all done it…